-WEDNESDAY, MARCH 1 – Collegium Musicum: Performances by the students of the Bachelor of Music program.
+WEDNESDAY, FEB.
+27 – Collegium Musicum: Performances by the students in the Bachelor of Music Program.
 Brunton, 4 p.m.

 The Music program is one of the cornerstones of the Mount Allison curriculum.